internetarchive/cicd/README.md

 build &amp; test using github registry; deploy to nomad clusters

 # Example usage & setup
-1. Copy this into your github repo (any name, `cicd.yml`, etc.) in a subdir from the top: `.github/workflows/`:
+1. Copy the yaml below into your github repo (any name, `cicd.yml`, etc.) in a subdir from the top: `.github/workflows/`:
 ```yaml
 name: CICD
 on: push